crazyants/url-shortcut/README.md

 Last but not least, the service must read the most updated data from database upon initialization.
 Hence, it establishes a connection with Consistency Level of ALL.
 This is an absolute necessity.

+***Why Cassandra?** Cassandra offers linear scalability.
+This means double performance cnould be achieved by doubling the number of nodes in a cluster or a data center.
+Moreover, all nodes are equally important where there is no master-slave configuration.*

+***Note:** The cluster configuration must be consistent.
+A cluster that is evantually consistent is not recommended.*

 ## Data Flow Diagram
 ![DFD: URL Shortcut](https://github.com/kamyar-nemati/url-shortcut/blob/master/DFD%20-%20URL_Shortcut.png?raw=true "DFD: URL Shortcut")